ALDI Australia Commits to Power its Stores and Warehouses with 100% Renewable Electricity from 2021

 Renewable electricity generation and consumption at our local operations, including solar power on six Distribution Centres and 175 stores to date (soon to be 250 stores by the end of 2020).
 This will see ALDI have Australia’s largest commercial and industrial solar roll-out to date.
-By the end of the year, we will have installed enough solar capacity to generate 50,000MWh of power, avoiding more than 41,000 tonnes of CO2 per year.
+By the end of the year, we will have installed enough solar capacity to generate about 50,000MWh of power, equivalent to avoiding more than 41,000 tonnes of CO2 per year.
 This is the equivalent of taking 11,700 cars off the road per year or generating enough electricity to power 7,000 average Australian homes.

 2. Offsite generation

 Our investment in local renewable electricity generation offsite includes two 10-year Power Purchase Agreements (PPAs), powered by two wind farms.
 The PPAs are anticipated to generate over 180,000MWh of electricity and result in about 160,000 tonnes carbon emissions avoided each year.
 In Victoria, our renewable energy partner Tilt, will provide us with an equivalent of about 6% of the energy produced from Dundonnell Wind Farm.
 In the New South Wales Southern Tablelands, we will source renewable wind energy from the Collector Wind Farm with our partner, RATCH.
 The 227MW wind farm will dedicate 19.4% of the renewable energy generated to us under the agreement, from the beginning of 2021.

 When the onsite and offsite approaches are not possible or do not enable us to cover all of our electricity consumption, we will purchase renewable electricity from a supplier in the form of renewable energy certificates.
 Our long-term goal is to reduce the number of certificates purchased and to continue to invest in renewable electricity generation.